In this article

 Table of contents

-So whether you’re creating a corporate travel policy for the first time or revising the one you already have, taking your employees’ needs into account can help keep your policy relevant and useful for years to come.
+Whether you’re creating a corporate travel policy from scratch or revising the one you already have, taking your employees’ needs into account can help keep your policy relevant.
+Here, we’ll walk you through the purpose of a corporate travel policy and what it should include, then leave you with some tips to encourage adoption in your organization.

-A corporate travel policy is a document that describes a company’s policies and procedures for approving, booking, and expensing business-related travel.
+A corporate travel policy is a document that describes a company’s policies and procedures for approving, booking, and expensing business travel.
 These guides typically cover topics like:

-• Booking guidelines and preferred company vendors for transportation and lodging
+• Booking guidelines and preferred vendors for transportation and lodging

 • Approved software for managing travel bookings and expenses

-• Guidelines and approval process for out-of-policy spend
+• Guidelines and approval process for out-of-policy travel spend

 • Trip extensions for personal travel